asadquraishi/behavioral_cloning_keras_project/writeup_report.md

 ####1.
 An appropriate model arcthiecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network as per the [NVidia paper]

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).